 Submission Guidelines

-*we welcome submissions from all walks of life.
+*We welcome submissions from all walks of life.
 There are no prerequisites to being an artist.

 • For our inaugural issue, we’re bending the bars wide open and are excited to discover fresh and surprising voices.
 As an experimental literary magazine, we encourage innovative, boundary-pushing texts of all kinds — the indescribable, prototypes, inversions of traditional form, and anything that feels urgent, playful, or unexpected.